Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/comfyui_vix_migration.md

 Visionatrix simplifies and automates the process of downloading the models.

-As the third step of the migration, you need to map the models that are used in your workflow (see [models-mapping](./vix_workflows.md#automatic-models-mapping)).
+You need to ensure that models used in workflow are known to Visionatrix, see [models catalog](./models_catalog.md)

 ---